RaiVaibhav/wiki-search/Readme.md

 # Wiki Search

-A UI for which help user in searching the wikipedia articles and download as a pdf with help of [`pdfkit`](https://github.com/JazzCore/python-pdfkit) (`Wkhtmltopdf` python wrapper to convert html to pdf)
+A UI which help user in searching the wikipedia articles and download article as a pdf with help of [`pdfkit`](https://github.com/JazzCore/python-pdfkit) (`Wkhtmltopdf` python wrapper to convert html to pdf)